 06-07 Honda Accord ECUs - $50

 PZD-A56 and A57

 PZD-A81 and A82

 We pay after receiving and testing all ECUs, not before.
-Please include a note as to how you would like to be paid (Company Check (no fees) or PayPal) as well as any contact information in case there is a problem with any of the ECUs. (email or phone)
+Please include a note as to how you would like to be paid (Company Check (no fees), ZELLE or PayPal) as well as any contact information in case there is a problem with any of the ECUs. (email or phone)

 If you would like to use store credit, we will give you 10% more towards the purchase of items from us than the prices listed above.

-Shipping Your ECU to us, please use one of these two addresses depending on shipping method used:
+Shipping Your ECU to us, please use a TRACKABLE shipping method and send to:

 Xenocron Tuning Solutions